Maryum97/Team_Profile_Generator_2021/README.md

 - [Questions](#questions)

 ## Installation
-💾 In order to install this app, the user must have access to all the necessary software applications and modules installed/created on their machines, including the following: - Node.js - package.json - fs - inquirer - All files in './library' directory.
+💾 In order to install this app, the user must have access to all the necessary software applications and modules installed/created on their machines, including the following:
+- Node.js
+- package.json
+- fs
+- inquirer
+- All files in the './library' directory.

 ## Instructions
 ⚙️ After installing/creating all the necessary modules, the user must start the application by opening the local terminal and typing "node index.js".
 Then, the user will be prompted with a series of prompts, to which the user must respond appropriately...